khaledkah/MoreRed/README.md

 More about overwriting configurations in the CLI can be found in the [SchNetPack 2.0](https://github.com/atomistic-machine-learning/schnetpack/tree/master) documentation.

 ## Pre-trained models
 Under the folder `models`, you can find models trained on both QM9 and Qm7-X datasets.
+You can load the models using `torch.load()` command.
+Besides, the tutorial notebooks provide details on how to use the models.

 ## Molecular relaxation/generation
 The notebook `notebooks/denoising_tutorial.ipynb` explains how the trained models can be used for denoising.